 VHA/PADRECC and the Parkinson's Foundation Partnership

-March 2020- VHA/PADRECCs and the Parkinson’s Foundation (PF) launched a formal partnership to combine their efforts to improve the health, well-being and quality of life of veterans living with Parkinson’s disease.
-Click here to read the partnership announcement.
-Also, explore our website for PF education materials.
+March 2020- VHA/PADRECCs and the Parkinson’s Foundation (PF) launched a formal partnership to combine their efforts to improve the health, well-being and quality of life of Veterans living with Parkinson’s disease.
+Explore our website for PF education materials and visit the PF Veteran specific webpage Veterans & Parkinson's | Parkinson's Foundation